Baltimore mayor eyes removal of Confederate monuments

 "The city does want to remove these," Catherine Pugh told reporters after a news conference on Friday.
 "We'll take a closer look at it and see how we go about the business of following in the footsteps of New Orleans."

-Her remark comes just a week after New Orleans removed its fourth and final Confederate monument last week.
+Her remark comes just a week after New Orleans removed its fourth and final Confederate monument.

 In a speech about the removal of the monuments, New Orleans Mayor Mitch Landrieu said they were landmarks that were not a true reflection of the city.